Women in law enforcement: The Netherlands

 In 1920, the Dutch police force specifically called for women to be employed in the new police office dealing with children and sex crimes within the Amsterdam police force.
 Initially, this office employed nurses, but in 1923, Meta Kehrer became the first woman Inspector of the Dutch police force, and in 1943, she also became the first woman to be appointed chief inspector.

+In 2021, 42 percent of the Dutch police force were women.

 New Zealand

 Examined by at least 1936, the New Zealand Police did not admit women as police officers until 1941.
 They were not provided uniform, but had a lapel pin for their coats.
-By 1992, less than 10 percent of officers were female.
+By 1992, less than 10 per cent of officers were female.

+Malaysia

+Women are able to serve in the police and military in Malaysia.
+Malaysia is a Muslim majority country and many female personnel wear some sort of headscarf.

 Poland

 In 1923, under the influence of concern expressed by the League of Nations about the increase in prostitution, crime among minors and crimes related to human trafficking, the Polish State Police began to consider establishing a separate women's section.
 Such a solution was advocated by, among others, the Polish Committee for Fighting Trafficking in Women and Children.
 Initially, the Central Bureau for International Fighting of Trafficking in Women and Children in the Republic of Poland, operating within Department II of the Ministry of Internal Affairs, was established, headed by a veteran of the Voluntary Legion of Women, Lieutenant Stanisława Paleolog.